 During April, we put $2,352 toward our student loans!
 Our debt payments this month went toward the 0% APR balance transfer that we’re using to save money on interest.
 On Income Based Repayment with our current income and family size, we don’t have any payments due, so we can focus all our attention on the balance transfer.
-We also got a deposit from SmarterBucks, which is a cash back program where the money goes directly to your student loans.

 It’s kind of exciting to be at the half way point.
 From now on, our debt remaining will be smaller than the amount we’ve already put toward debt!
 And next month we’ll be in the sixties for our remaining debt.